amoeba/TownCrier/README.md

 	Some webhook providers use query parameters (http://example.com/?foo=bar) instead of JSON payloads to send webhook parameters.
 	For these cases, put an `@` symbol in the URL where your message should go.
 	For example, a webhook for Zapier can look like `https://hooks.zapier.com/hooks/catch/123456/abcdefg/?message=@`, note the `@`.
-	If the ingame message is "You died.", TownCrier would send a GET request to `https://hooks.zapier.com/hooks/catch/123456/abcdefg/?message=You%20died`.
+	If the ingame message is "You died.", TownCrier would replace that `@` with "You died." and send a GET request to `https://hooks.zapier.com/hooks/catch/123456/abcdefg/?message=You%20died`.

 3. Provide an HTTP method (GET or POST) for your webhook
 4. Optional.
 Provide a JSON payload (only for POST webhooks).
 There's no need to fill this in for GET webhooks.